richismyhoo/SomeValidation/README.md

 ﻿# SomeValidation library for .NET C#
 **Contributions and functionality additions to the project are welcome**

+## Documentation in main directory in file doc.md

 *place star if this lib was helpful!*

 **this library contains some methods what resolves popular problems of validation, easy names for methods, easy to start**